Monique Marie Chouraeshkenazi: Academic positions

-In 2015, Chouraeshkenazi joined the faculty of the School of Security and Global Studies at American Military University.
-She also holds adjunct positions at the School of Graduate and Degree Completion at Tiffin University and at Southern New Hampshire University.
+As of 2022, Chouraeshkenazi has served as the associate professor of psychology, biopsychology, and cognitive psychology at American Military University.
+She also works as an affiliate professor for the Graduate Criminal Justice and Social Sciences Programs at Tiffin University.
 American Military University and In Homeland Security News featured Chouraeshkenazi in From the Air Force to AMU: A Success Story, highlighting her transition from the military to the classroom.

-She teaches 25 courses at the undergraduate and graduate levels in criminal justice, diplomacy, homeland/national security, intelligence, international security, legal ethics, political geography, public policy, research, security management, and terrorism.
+She teaches over 25 courses at the undergraduate and graduate levels in criminal justice, diplomacy, homeland/national security, intelligence, international security, legal ethics, political geography, psychology, public policy, research, security management, and terrorism.
 Proficient in national and homeland security matters, Chouraeshkenazi provides programs for universities and professional military development centers.

 In March 2019, she became Chair of the National Security Program and Professor of National Security at Daniel Morgan Graduate School of National Security.
 Chouraeshkenazi oversees the national security division, preparing graduates for positions in National Security agencies and departments, law enforcement organizations, civil governance bodies and corporations.
 She also oversees the department's budget, curriculum development programs, independent studies, school committees, and student academic advisory programs.